 Hot flushes & night sweats

-- up to 80% of women with breast cancer seem to experience more severe and frequent hot flushes compared with women without breast cancer
+- Up to 80% of women with breast cancer seem to experience more severe and frequent hot flushes, compared to women with breast cancer

-- night sweats and hot flushes tend to vary with the type of breast cancer treatment and can contribute to insomnia in women with breast cancer
+- Night sweats and hot flushes tend to vary with the type of treatment and can contribute to insomnia in women with breast cancer.

 Increased depression and anxiety can be related to being diagnosed with a major illness.
 They are also affected by: